Everywhere you look, there seems to be a different piece of advice on how to price your services as a freelancer.

 Communicating your rates, in general, can be nerve-wracking at first.
 Therefore, it only makes sense that asking for more money can be just as uncomfortable, if not more so.

 But let’s clear up why you should raise your rates to begin with.

-Theoretically, the more experience you gain, the more you learn, and consequently the more value you can offer your clients.
-This should influence your pricing in addition to what the market can handle.
+Theoretically, the more experience you gain, the more you learn, and consequently, the more value you can offer your clients.
+This should influence your pricing in addition to what the market will bear.

 Makes sense, right?

 Think about it this way: Instead of thinking solely about how much money you want to make, think about the value you can offer your clients in relation to their goals as well.